tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/rest_api.rst

     @user_workspace
     def viewer(request, user_workspace):
         """
-        Controller for the app home page.
+        Controller for the app viewer page.
         """

         ...  # Code not shown for brevity